Shannarra/json-rb/docs/building_a_parser.md

 2. Recursively, call on the `parse` function with an offset of the current `ip`.
 This allows us to parse n-times nested values of both similar and differend kinds, meaning that an array can consist of many nested sub-arrays, simple values, or even objects with arrays within themselves.

-As recursion is __very__ powerful, so it is tricky to learn and understand.
-If you would like to learn more on how recursion as a concept works, you can check out [this article](https://medium.com/intuition/how-to-use-recursion-to-draw-1eda4f47f307) on using recursion.

 3. Unwrap (extract) the value from the parsed item (`Token`) and add it to our `array` variable.